 The search algorithm described in the previous question is known as linear search.
 Clearly, the worst case is very bad, since you might have to go through every element in the array.

 What is the best case for the number of comparisons you will need to make when searching for a specific email in an array of 1000 emails?

 So, for linear search, the best case is great (just 1 comparison!) but the worst case is very bad--possibly having to compare the email with every element in the array.

-What about on average?
+What about on average for this array of length 1000?
 If the email is in the array (whose elements are distinct and randomly arranged), what is the average number of comparisons that you will need to make?